 California does mandate additional training beyond OSHA’s regulatory training.
 The state plan requirements have more rigorous standards for industries such as the California construction workforce regarding topics like fall protection and confined spaces.
 Most of these trainings specifically train you to identify, avoid, and correct workplace hazards.

-Here at Hard Hat Training, we provide a variety of CAL OSHA training courses that are compliant with all current CAL OSHA standards.
+Here at Hard Hat Training, we provide a variety of CAL OSHA training courses that are aligned with all current CAL OSHA Requirements.
 Our training courses will provide you with accurate and thorough information regarding these standards and prepare employees to perform their jobs safely.

 A state plan has advantages above the federal OSHA regulations alone, as was already noted.
 Due to its high workforce density as well as its distinctive workplaces and industries, California decided to establish a state plan.
 There are rules for several of these distinctive jobs and sectors that provide additional safety precautions for: